 Program Description The Automotive Collision Technology program at BSC provides training in all eight instructional areas certified by the National Automotive Technicians Education Foundation, an evaluation board of Automotive Service Excellence (ASE).
 Certification is based on compliance with standards developed by the automotive industry.
 All BSC instructors have achieved Master ASE certification expertise.
-Automotive Technology is a limited enrollment, 11-month program that prepares graduates for entry-level jobs.
-A class of 18 students is enrolled in August.
-A $100 deposit is required upon acceptance and applies toward tuition.
+Automotive Collision Technology is a limited enrollment, 11-month program that prepares graduates for entry-level jobs.
+A class of 18 students begins in the Fall.

 Students are trained in metal finishing, frame straightening, welding, painting and glass replacement using modern, specialized equipment (GENESIS frame measuring system) in a spacious, well-lighted, air-filtered shop.
 Besides shop work, students spend part of each day studying basic theories, materials and shop management.
 Classes meet 7 a.m. to 2 p.m. weekdays.

 Preparation Technicians need good reading and basic mathematics and computer skills for studying technical manuals.
 Knowledge of automobile parts manuals and equipment is also necessary.
 High school courses in math and welding are useful.

 Program Requirements Students who complete the curriculum requirements earn a Program Certificate (44 credits).
-Additional coursework may lead to a Program Diploma (60 credits) or Associate in Applied Science degree (60 credits).
-Required minimum placement scores: ACT Composite - 14 or higher COMPASS Reading - 69 or higher
+Additional coursework may lead to a Diploma (60 credits) or Associate in Applied Science degree (60 credits).

 Students must have a specified tool set and toolbox, two pair of purchased coveralls, books, padlock, and sturdy leather shoes.
 For a complete list, go to Estimated Costs.